Yumeansfish/AVAS/README.md

 ```bash
 python3 -m gui.monitor_gui
 ```
--finish the survey configuration in the GUI
+- finish the survey configuration in the GUI
--choose the target directory in the GUI
+- choose the target directory in the GUI
--click start monitoring
+- click start monitoring

 ## Directory Structure